snowplow/documentation/docs/pipeline-components-and-applications/iglu/index.md

 ---
-title: "Iglu"
+title: 'Iglu'
-date: "2020-10-22"
+date: '2020-10-22'
 sidebar_position: 90
 ---

 ## Overview

 **Iglu** is a machine-readable, open-source schema registry for [JSON schema](http://json-schema.org/) and Thrift schema from the team at [Snowplow Analytics](http://snowplowanalytics.com/).
-A schema registry is like _npm_ or _Maven_ or _git_ but holds data schemas instead of software or code.
+A schema registry is like *npm* or *Maven* or *git* but holds data schemas instead of software or code.

 Iglu consists of three key technical aspects: